craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Major World Texts/Tetrimoc's Journal.md

 My lair is carved.
 I will expand it later, as it suits my current needs.
 I will sleep for a long time.

 #### Year 23
 The stars tell me I have been sleeping for over 20 cycles.
 I will survey the lands as my body heals in full.
+The air smells of [[Cierind]], though I know he is not close.

 #### Year 25
 My body is healed, and my lair is crafted.
-I have seen some bipedal creatures since in my travels, and upon my return to my lair they found me and we spoke.
+I have some bipedal creatures since in my travels, and upon my return to my lair they found me and we spoke.

-I have made
+I have made myself their rightful owner.
+It seems that they are glad for it.

+#### Year 27
+The bipedal things,